-Around half of adults have elevated cholesterol.
+Menopause is a natural stage in a woman's life when the level of sex hormones, mainly oestrogen, in the body fall.
+Lower oestrogen levels, that occur during and after the menopause, can negatively affect cholesterol levels.
 When you have too much cholesterol in your blood, it builds up in your blood vessels which can result in coronary heart disease.
-This process happens over many years and often starts earlier in life than you may think.
+As the protective effect of oestrogen on the heart and circulatory system is lost during the menopause, the risk of coronary heart disease increases.
 The good news is there are some simple steps you can take to help achieve healthy cholesterol levels, and it starts with diet and lifestyle.